coreeeeaaaa/coreeeeaaaa/README.md

 ## Auto PR / auto merge
 - On push to `automation`, `.github/workflows/create-pr.yml` opens a PR to `main` if none exists.
 - After `guard` workflow succeeds, `.github/workflows/auto-merge.yml` auto-merges that PR (squash).

+## Legal / Disclaimer

+This repository and its CLI/SDK packages are provided “as-is” under the Apache 2.0 license.
+No warranties are extended, and the maintainers are not liable for any direct, indirect, or consequential damages arising from the use of this software.
+When you build or publish the packages, ensure that you comply with all third-party license terms referenced in `package-lock.json` and `pnpm-lock.yaml`.

 ## Notes
 - Project-agnostic; configure your own Firebase project ID and dev_ai token.